Protect your Windows computer

 Learn why we recommend this

-For this reason, it is a good idea to turn off these connections when you are not using them, particularly wifi and Bluetooth.
-This limits the time an attacker might have to access your valuables without you noticing that something strange is happening on your device (like it running slowly or overheating when you are not using it heavily).
+For these reasons, it is a good idea to turn off these connections when you are not using them, particularly wifi and Bluetooth.
+This limits the time an attacker might have to access your valuables without you noticing that something strange is happening on your device.

 Turn off sharing you're not using